PureStorage-OpenConnect/powershell-toolkit/README.md

-# Pure Storage PowerShell-Toolkit
+# Pure Storage PowerShell Toolkit

 Pure Storage PowerShell Toolkit 4.0 Release Notes
-The Pure Storage PowerShell Toolkit provides ...
+The Pure Storage PowerShell Toolkit is an open source project that provides additional cmdlets that leverage core Windows Server, System Center, WMI, Storage and other relevant cmdlets.
+The PowerShell Toolkit cmdlets provide configuration, best practices and monitoring and reporting by leveraging the Pure Storage PowerShell SDK.

 RELEASE COMPATIBILITY